LewisLiuPub/DynamicVINO/README.md

 make -j4
 ```
 ## Running sample
 The sample included in the library is an implementation of various network for human face detection.
-It uses a similar input API as the interactive_face_detection sample from Intel' s OpenVINO library.\
+It uses a similar input API as the samples from Intel' s OpenVINO library.\
 \
 After building the library, in the build folder, type:
 ```